 This morning, join a guided walking tour of Cologne, getting a chance to learn about this city’s rich Roman past and viewing the magnificent cathedral.
 One of Europe’s most stunning structures, its start-and-stop construction began in 1248 and ended in 1880.
 Pause at a traditional restaurant to enjoy a special tasting of Kölsch beer, a distinctive style that the New York Times once stated was like "drinking an entire culture."
 After, you'll also have free time to explore on your own, perhaps taking out one of the ship’s bicycles for the afternoon or joining a more active walk in the city.

-Following lunch on board, we provide shuttles into Cologne for those who would like to spend more time browsing its historic streets.
+Following lunch on board, we provide shuttles into Cologne (depending on where the ship is docked) for those who would like to spend more time browsing its historic streets.
 Some evening entertainment on board — “The Best from Musicals” — offers the perfect closing to your day.

 Embark on a walking tour of Nijmegen, the oldest city in the Netherlands